About the Project

 Organizations, self-advocates and advocates were also invited to make formal submissions .

 The input received will be considered by the B.C.
 Government.
-A summary report will be released in early 2020.
+Read the Summary Consultation Report.